git-bug/git-bug/doc/queries.md

 You can sort results by adding a `sort:` qualifier to your query.
 “Descending” means most recent time or largest ID first, whereas “Ascending” means oldest time or smallest ID first.

+Note: to deal with differently-set clocks on distributed computers, `git-bug` uses a logical clock internally rather than timestamps to order bug changes over time.
+That means that the timestamps recorded might not match the returned ordering.
+More on that in [the documentation](model.md#you-cant-rely-on-the-time-provided-by-other-people-their-clock-might-by-off-for-anything-other-than-just-display)

 ### Sort by Id

 | Qualifier                  | Example                                              |